 Debate, controversy, and delay have been hallmarks of Brexit negotiations.
 Although the U.K. technically left the European Union at 6 pm EST on January 31, 2020, the two sides still have much to negotiate.
 It will be a while before we have a clear understanding of the path forward.

 For now, we'll highlight the potential implications for Harvard University travel and projects as they relate to visas, employment, research, budgeting, exports, and taxes.
-But first, let's start with what we know.
+Let's start with what we know so far.

 3 Things We Know about Brexit